How To Find (More!) Time For Quality Time in a Relationship

 So first up, the best way you can go into this, is by remembering – little and often.
 That’s what it’s all about.

-Find ways to connect with your partner daily.
-And make a point of planning it into your day; making new routines to make it happen, if possible.
+Whatever way you do it – make a point of planning it into your day; making new routines to make it happen, if possible.

 So this could be making sure every night, before you go to sleep, you have a chat in bed, just the two of you – no phones, nothing!